 According to section 8 of the Criminal Justice Act 1967, “a court or jury, in determining whether a person has committed an offence… shall decide whether he did intend or foresee that result by reference to all the evidence, drawing such inferences from the evidence as appear proper in the circumstances”.
 However, a person can act intentionally or recklessly.

-The Distinction between a person acting with intention and acting recklessly
+The distinction between acting with intention and acting recklessly

-- Oblique intention is where a person acts with the intention that the circumstances of their actions are virtually certain.
+Oblique intention is where a person acts with the intention that the circumstances of their actions are virtually certain to occur.

-- The jury will be directed to find someone as having oblique intention if they believe that the defendant knew the result was a virtual certainty and chose to act in the way they did regardless.
+The jury will be directed to find the defendant as having oblique intention if itis satisfied beyond reasonable doubt that the defendant knew the result was a virtual certainty, and chose to act in the way they did regardless.